BenjaminFraser/JHubModule4C/README.md

 3. Model production, tuning and evaluation of performance on the image classification task using the training and test sets provided.

 4. Final model predictions on a seperately held-out test set (supplied with no labels), and saving the prediction labels as .csv.
-A helper function is provided at the bottom of the template for loading the final data (labels are not provided).
+A helper function is provided at the bottom of this template for loading this final data (labels are not provided).

 ---

-**Introducing the dataset and model requirements:**
+### **1.2 Introducing the dataset and model requirements:**

 For this challenge you must produce a functioning Deep Neural Network model that classifies a 32x32 RGB images into one of three possible classes: Aircraft, Ships or Automobiles.